Health & Safety Policy - updated November 2023

 The hall premises are licensed for music, singing and showing of films.
 (Please note additional licences / permissions required for films, please discuss)

 The sale of alcohol is permitted either through the hall’s licence or through the hirer obtaining a Temporary Event Notice.
 In either case the agreement of the committee is required to sell or serve alcohol.

 The hall also has a Performing Rights licence

 b) Fire and Electrical Precautions and Checks

 Fire detectors are located throughout the building.
-Although there are fire extinguishers of various sorts in each room, the advice to all users is to evacuate the building and call the emergency services to deal with any fire.
+Although there are fire extinguishers of various sorts appropriate to each room, the advice to all users is to evacuate the building and call the emergency services to deal with any fire.
 The FAP (Fire Assembly Point) is the grass area at the front of the Royal Oak public House